angular/angular/packages/core/schematics/ng-generate/standalone-migration/README.md

 * Has no `providers`.
 * Has no `bootstrap` components.
 * Has no `imports` that reference a `ModuleWithProviders` symbol or a module that can't be removed.
 * Has no class members.
-Empty construstors are ignored.
+Empty constructors are ignored.

 **Before:**
 ```typescript